-While the long-term economic impact of either the COVID-19 pandemic or the war between Russia and Ukraine is difficult to assess or predict, each of these events has caused significant disruptions to the global financial markets and contributed to a general global economic slowdown.
+While the long-term economic impacts associated with public health crises and global geopolitical tensions, like the ongoing war between Russia and Ukraine, are difficult to assess or predict, each of these events has caused significant disruptions to the global financial markets and contributed to a general global economic slowdown.
 Furthermore, inflation rates have increased recently to levels not seen in decades.
 Increased inflation may result in increased operating costs (including labor costs) and may affect our operating budgets.
 In addition, the U.S. Federal Reserve has raised and is expected to further raise, interest rates in response to concerns about inflation.
 Increases in interest rates, especially if coupled with reduced government spending and volatility in financial markets, may further increase economic uncertainty and heighten these risks.
 If the disruptions and slowdown deepen or persist, we may not be able to access additional capital on favorable terms, or at all, which could in the future negatively affect our financial condition and our ability to pursue our business strategy.
 We cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 If we do not raise additional capital when required or on acceptable terms, we may need to: